WintermuteZer0/WintermuteZer0.github.io/_posts/2020-07-12-NightmareSeries_Stack_Smashing_02.md

 ## **File** 04-bof_variable/tmau19_pwn1

 ## **File Analysis**
-Basic analysis of the file confirms it is an 64 bit ELF file and again in this case shows us that it is not stripped therefore symbols are again available.
+File details confirm it is an 64 bit ELF file and symbols are available.

 ![](/assets/images/stacksmashing02_nightmare_04_tamu19_pwn1/file_details.png)

-Running the file presents us a basic prompt for input which on testing errors and exits out.
-This give us a clue that the binary expects a certain input answer.
+Running the file presents us a basic prompt for input.
+Feeding with test data displays an error message and exits out.
+This gives us a clue that the binary expects a certain input answer.

 ![](/assets/images/stacksmashing02_nightmare_04_tamu19_pwn1/basic_run.png)

 ## **Basic Reverse Engineering**